-INTERMEDIATE OFFENSES - CLASS II
+INTERMEDIATE OFFENSESCLASS II

-- 2.01 Defiance of authority Any verbal or non-verbal refusal to comply with reasonable orders or directions from school personnel - 2.02 Possession and/or use of tobacco products Having or using tobacco products on the school premises or in any school-sponsored activity (including vapes or any other device used for smoking) - 2.03 Threatening a School Board employee - 2.04 Harassment of students Intentionally harassing, touching, striking or causing bodily harm to another student.
-(See Glossary: Harassment) - 2.05 Fighting Any serious physical conflict between two or more students NOTE: If bodily harm is inflicted, the principal may view it as a Class III-Major Offense - 2.06 Stealing, Larceny, Petty Theft Intentional, unlawful taking or carrying away of public or personal property valued at less than \$100 - 2.07 Property Damage/Vandalism Intentional, deliberate damage of less than \$100 to public or personal property - 2.08 Possession of stolen property with the knowledge that it is stolen - 2.09 Threats Extortion Maliciously threatening, verbally or in writing, to injure the person, property or reputation of another with or without the intent to extort money or gain any advantage whatsoever; and/or intentionally attempting to force the threatened person or any other person to do an act against his/her will NOTE: Completion of the extortion, either by the victim's giving in or by the threats being carried out against the victim, makes 2.09 a CLASS III Major Offense - 2.10 Trespassing Willfully entering or remaining in/on property without proper authorization; or having authorization but has been warned by a person in authority to leave but refuses to do so - 2.11 Possession and/or igniting fireworks - 2.12 Obscene manifestations (verbal, written or gesture) toward another person - 2.13 Directing profane or obscene language toward a school board employee - 2.14 Unauthorized absence from school/class or leaving without permission - 2.15 Forgery Intentionally disrupting school/parent communication.
-Example: changing grades, signing notes

-- to be allowed to check out of school, etc. - 2.16 Possession and/or transfer of objects that are potentially dangerous (including pocket knives). - 2.17 Inciting student disorder or malicious mischief - 2.18 Intentionally providing false information to or withholding information from school board employees - 2.19 Disorderly conduct Any act which substantially disrupts the orderly conduct of a school function. - 2.20 Excessive disciplinary offenses - 2.21 Cheating on any school assignment - 2.22 Inappropriate use of technology - 2.23 Unauthorized use of cell phone during school day including, but not limited to the videoing, recording, or photographing of another person without their consent
+- 2.01 Defiance of authority Any verbal or non-verbal refusal to comply with reasonable orders or directions from school personnel - 2.02 Possession and/or use of tobacco products Having or using tobacco products on the school premises or in any school-sponsored activity (including vapes or any other device used for smoking) - 2.03 Threatening a School Board employee - 2.04 Harassment-Intentionally harassing of another student.
+(See Glossary: Harassment) - 2.05 Fighting Any serious physical conflict between two or more students - NOTE: If bodily harm is inflicted, the principal may view it as a Class III-Major Offense Petit Theft - The intentional, unlawful taking or carrying away of public or personal property - 2.06 Petit Theft The intentional, unlawful taking or carrying away of public or personal property valued at less than \$750. - 2.07 Property Damage/Vandalism The intentional, deliberate damage of less than \$1,000 to public or personal property - 2.08 Possession of stolen property with the knowledge that it is stolen - 2.09 Threats Extortion Maliciously threatening, verbally or in writing, to injure the person, property or reputation of another with or without the intent to extort money or gain any advantage whatsoever; and/or intentionally attempting to force the threatened person or any other person to do an act against his/her will - NOTE: Completion of the extortion, either by the victim's giving in or by the threats being carried out against the victim, makes 2.09 a CLASS III Major Offense - 2.10 Trespassing Willfully entering or remaining in/on property without proper authorization; or having authorization but has been warned by a person in authority to leave but refuses to do so - 2.11 Possession and/or igniting fireworks - 2.12 Obscene manifestations (verbal, written or gesture) toward another person - 2.13 Directing profane or obscene language toward a school board employee - 2.14 Unauthorized absence from school/class or leaving without permission - 2.15 Forgery Intentionally disrupting school/parent communication.
+Example: changing grades, signing notes - to be allowed to check out of school, etc. - 2.16 Possession and/or transfer of objects that are potentially dangerous (including pocket knives). - 2.17 Inciting student disorder or malicious mischief - 2.18 Intentionally providing false information to or withholding information from school board employees - 2.19 Disorderly conduct Any act which substantially disrupts the orderly conduct of a school function. - 2.20 Excessive disciplinary offenses - 2.21 Cheating on any school assignment - 2.22 Inappropriate use of technology - 2.23 Unauthorized use of cell phone during school day including, but not limited to the videoing, recording, photographing of another person without their consent